Introduction to Masses Publishing Co. v. Patten

 Judge Learned Hand (1872–1961) wrote two significant free speech opinions, one in 1917 as a federal district judge, and one in 1950 as a federal circuit judge.
 The first opinion was a statutory ruling affirming a free speech claim, while the second was a First Amendment opinion denying a free speech claim.
 The first opinion was reversed by a federal circuit court, while the United States Supreme Court affirmed the second.
 The first, Masses Publishing Co. v.
 Patten (244 F. 535 (S.D.N.Y.
 1917)), brought Hand fame and became quite influential, while the other, United States v.
 Dennis (183 F.2d 201 (1950)), drew criticism and is relatively overlooked.

-This year marks the 100th anniversary of Hand’s celebrated opinion in the Masses case.
-On October 20, 2017, New York University Law School and the Sandra Day O’Connor College of Law, Arizona State University will co-host a conference in New York to commemorate the occasion titled “A Decision for the Ages: A Symposium Marking the Centenary of Masses Publishing Co. v.
+2017 marks the 100th anniversary of Hand’s celebrated opinion in the Masses case.
+On October 20, 2017, New York University Law School and the Sandra Day O’Connor College of Law, Arizona State University co-hosted a conference in New York to commemorate the occasion titled “A Decision for the Ages: A Symposium Marking the Centenary of Masses Publishing Co. v.
 Patten.”
-Additionally, the First Amendment Salon (in cooperation with the U.S. Court of Appeals for the Second Circuit and the New York Bar Association) is hosting a re-argument of the Masses case in the ceremonial chamber of the Thurgood Marshall Courthouse of the Second Circuit.
+Additionally, the First Amendment Salon (in cooperation with the U.S. Court of Appeals for the Second Circuit and the New York Bar Association) hosted a reargument of the Masses case in the ceremonial chamber of the Thurgood Marshall Courthouse of the Second Circuit.

 For all the fame it has garnered, few remember that Judge Hand’s erudite jurisprudential handiwork in Masses was first stayed by Circuit Judge Charles M. Hough’s order (245 F. 102 (1917)) and then reversed by the Court of Appeals for the Second Circuit (246 F. 24 (1917)) in an opinion by Judge Henry W. Rogers (1853–1926).
 For all of Judge Rogers’ scholarly credentials—he was president of Northwestern University (1890–1900) and then dean of Yale Law School (1903–1916)—his Masses opinion was lost to history, deservedly so, as was Judge Henry G. Ward’s concurrence.